Gaussian beams and caustic avoidance in gravitational optics: Wavization of an observed light beam

-Then, we realise that the pure imaginary part, eq.~(\ref{eq:Hydro_cont_generic}), of the paraxial wave equation, corresponds to a continuity equation for $I$ which represents the intensity of the beam.
-The real part, eq.~(\ref{eq:Hydro_Ham_Jacobi_generic}), corresponds to an equation similar to the Hamilton--Jacobi equation, (\ref{eq:HamiltonJacobi_cl}), of the underlying linear geodesic deviation of the null bundle with an extra term, $\mathcal{W}$.
-Also , note that in eq.~(\ref{eq:Hydro_Ham_Jacobi_generic}), the Hamiltonian function, $H$, inputs $\mathbf{p}$ instead of $\boldsymbol{\dot{\xi}}$.
-According to the hydrodynamic analogy, the $\mathbf{p}=\boldsymbol{\nabla}\mathscr{S}$ term can be interpreted as the \textit{representative} or \textit{effective momenta} of the wavized beam similar to a streamline momenta.
-With this, and eq.~(\ref{eq:Sch_real}), the associated equations of motion can then be written as
+We realize that the pure imaginary part, (\ref{eq:Hydro_cont_generic}), of the paraxial wave equation corresponds to a continuity equation for $I$ which represents the intensity of the beam.
+The real part, (\ref{eq:Hydro_Ham_Jacobi_generic}), corresponds to an equation similar to the Hamilton-Jacobi equation, (\ref{eq:HamiltonJacobi_cl}), of the underlying linear geodesic deviation of the null bundle with an extra term, $\mathcal{W}$.
+Also , note that in (\ref{eq:Hydro_Ham_Jacobi_generic}), the Hamiltonian function, $H$, inputs $\mathbf{p}$ instead of $\boldsymbol{\dot{\xi}}$.
+Following the hydrodynamic analogy, the $\mathbf{p}=\boldsymbol{\nabla}\mathscr{S}$ term can be interpreted as the \textit{representative} or \textit{effective momenta} of superposed bundles in our work similar to streamline momenta.
+With this, the associated equations of motion can be written as